 This is post #6 on sanctuary cities.
 You may find the other posts here.

 The 150 localities currently cooperating with Immigration and Customs Enforcement (ICE) incur high costs due to formally entering into 287(g) agreements.
 While many jurisdictions prefer to avoid these costs, there has been considerable federal pressure on local and state law enforcement to cooperate with ICE and sign these agreements.
+But what are 287(g) agreements?
 287(g) agreements expand local and state law enforcement’s responsibilities to include enforcement of immigration laws.
 Jurisdictions must also fund associated training costs and detention, and contend with the potential for legal liability associated with 287(g) agreements.
-Here, we will further examine the cost of 287(g) agreements and their effects on local jurisdictions.
+Here, we will further examine the cost of 287(g) agreements and their effects on local jurisdictions, and why alternatives to 287(g) should be considered.

 Training, detention, legal liability, and local economic impact: Costs associated with 287(g) agreements